Lessons Learned From Soccer Superstar Julie Foudy

-Julie Foudy played on dominant soccer teams in her career, winning World Cup trophies and an Olympic gold medal while representing the United States.
-However, in an interview with GoodSport, the Stanford alum said that the times she didn’t come out on top are the ones that helped define her.
+Julie Foudy played on dominant soccer teams throughout her career, winning World Cup titles and two Olympic gold medals while representing the U.S. However, the Stanford alum told GoodSport in an interview that the moments she didn’t come out on top are the ones that helped define her legacy.

 “One of the greatest gifts I received through sports was failure.
 I discovered that failure is not that bad.
 You stumble, get back up and everything is going to be fine.
-You extract the lesson, learn from it, and move on.”
+You extract the lesson, learn from it, and move on,” Foudy said.

 “There is so much pressure for young kids to perform.
 If you can get a coach for them who makes it fun and positive and a good experience, kids are going to stay in sports and that’s what we want to see.”